alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

    export       gpiochip0    gpiochip504  unexport

 We'll look at how to use this interface next.
-Note that the device names starting with "gpiochip" are the GPIO controllers and we won't directly use them.
+Note that the device names starting with ``gpiochip`` are the GPIO controllers and we won't directly use them.

 To use a GPIO pin from the sysfs interface, perform the following steps: